 If you’re taking your rider to a destination that you know is difficult for arrivals, suggest some alternative drop-off spots that make it more convenient for your passenger.

 If you arrive at the destination, but it’s not what the rider was expecting, don’t leave them to solve the problem on their own.
 Keep them in the car until you’ve found the best place for them to exit.
 You charge by time and distance anyway, so not only does this make your rider happy, it makes you extra money.

-When the weather is wet, keep a large umbrella in the trunk.
-Use it to shield your riders from the rain when they exit your car, at a distance of course.
-And be sure to sanitise it after use.
+It’s a good idea to keep a large umbrella in the vehicle, so you can shield your riders from the rain when they exit your car (at a safe distance of course).

 Riders who use walking frames, canes and wheelchairs are the most vulnerable of all.
 Get them as close to their destination as you can, even if that means turning into their driveway.
-Ask if they need assistance to their front door.Unless they say they don’t need help, assume they do, some people are just too proud to ask.
+Ask if they need assistance and, unless they say they don’t need or want help, assume they do.